jameshanlon/boost_graph_example/README.md

-# boost::graph example
+# Boost Graph example

-Example program showing how to use aspects of boost::graph.
+Example program showing how to use aspects of Boost Graph Library.

 To build:
 ```